-We owe a debt of gratitude to Jack Berger and Saul Cohen for their successful efforts in reconnecting our class of '53.
-In reviewing the names of fellow classmates, it seemed a bit eerie, however, to try to recall past memories of who we were 50 years ago!
-It seemed only natural to try and get to know each other for who we are today.
+In reviewing the names of fellow classmates, it seemed a bit eerie to try to recall our past memories of who we were when we graduated in June 1953!
+It seemed more natural to try and get some updates to fill in the blanks to know what became of us at our 50th year reunion.
 And so, Marty Lebowitz developed a brief survey, asking fellow classmates to fill out and submit their responses so he could develop the biographical sketches below.
-For those who'd like to update their existing bio, cut and paste the paragraph to this email buffer, then edit and email it.

 [Next] [Top] - Jack S. Berger; Mahwah, NJ